stephen-czetty/xen-auto-usb/README.md

 * Store state in xenstore, so we can recover from a crash.
 * Gracefully handle situations where the VM is not running (wait for it to come up?)
 * Gracefully handle VM shutdown
+* Create usb controller if an available one doesn't exist
 * (Bonus) Figure out how to not run as root
 * (Bonus) Support multiple VMs concurrently